JoshuaPMallory/JoshuaPMallory.github.io/_posts/2019-10-22-Lambda-Build-1.md

 ![Pie-San-Diego](/img/Example-pie-San-Diego.png)

-Starting off with my first donut chart shows that for people aged 20 to 24 in San Diego for the latest year in the dataset - 2016 - we have accidental poisoning at the top with 22%.
+My first donut chart shows that for people aged 20 to 24 in San Diego for the latest year in the dataset - 2016 - we have accidental poisoning at the top with 22%.
 However, two of the major causes of death on this chart are actually different types of suicides accounting for 40% of the deaths.
 If we wanted to focus on the firearms in the chart, we'd similarly see that it accounts for 36%.

 Now, when I made these charts, they actually only show the top five, with a sixth chunk holding all other values together in order to make the chart legible.
 Fortunately for this chart, it actually doesn't have any more beyond this, and at 0.02% I'd say that makes a pretty stellar ratio.
 All in all though, this doesn't really seem to say much.